 - Withheld re-enrollment agreement

 A student's place at the School depends on meeting academic standards.
-Probationary status for two consecutive semesters indicates that the student is not meeting the standard.
+Probationary status for two consecutive semesters indicates that the student is not meeting the standard and may require a family meeting with the high school principal.

 Summer school credit policy

 Summer study does not carry ASL credit, appear on an ASL transcript, or substitute for specific course or distribution requirements in ASL's curriculum.
-With advance planning and approval, students may be able to place into advanced levels in some subjects by demonstrating their knowledge upon successful completion of a rigorous summer academic program.
+With advance planning and approval by the appropriate department head, students may be able to place into advanced levels in some subjects by demonstrating their knowledge upon successful completion of a rigorous summer academic program.

 The High School Summer Reading program requires all students entering Grades 9-12 to read a minimum of two books; one of these may be determined by the HS English department; the other is drawn from an ASL reading list.
 Follow-up work on summer reading occurs at the start of school.

-A student who has exhausted a department's curriculum offerings, demonstrated a commitment to independent work, expressed ongoing interest in a topic and has a faculty sponsor willing to oversee the project may apply for independent study.
+A student who has exhausted a department's curricular offerings, demonstrated a commitment to independent work, and expressed ongoing interest in a topic, as well as acquiring a faculty sponsor willing to oversee the project may apply for independent study.
 The application involves stating the nature, conditions and goals of the proposed course of study; a teacher who chooses to act as sponsor supervises the project.
 An independent study course is taken in addition to the student's course requirements and may not substitute for course or distribution requirements in the regular curriculum.
 Independent study receives academic credit and a grade, but is not part of GPA calculation.
 It requires the approval of the instructor, department head and assistant principal.
-An application form for independent study must be submitted before the beginning of the semester and finalized before the end of the add-drop period.
+An application form for independent study must be submitted before the beginning of the semester and finalized before the end of the add/drop period.
 Approval for independent study is granted on a semester basis.

-ASL's advanced placement program offers students the opportunity to take college-equivalent courses during high school, which may result in earning credit or advanced standing once a student enters college.
-In addition, the results of these examinations are recognized by UK universities and are seen as the equivalent of A-levels in the admission process.
+ASL's College Board’s Advanced Placement program offers students the opportunity to take college-equivalent courses during high school, which may result in earning credit or advanced standing once a student enters college.
+In addition, the results of these examinations are recognized by UK universities as the equivalent of A-levels in the admissions process; they are also recognized by many other non-US university systems.
 More than 90 percent of AP exams taken by ASL students achieve scores of three or higher.
 Admission to AP courses requires a recommendation from the department and approval from the class dean.

-ASL currently offers Advanced Placement courses in Art History, Biology, Calculus AB and BC, Chemistry, Chinese Language, Computer Science A, Environmental Science, European History, French Language, Human Geography, Macro- and Microeconomics, Music Theory, Physics 1, 2 and C, Psychology, Spanish Language, Spanish Literature, Statistics, Studio Art and US History.
-The English department does not offer AP courses but many students elect to take the AP English Language and Composition or AP English Literature and Composition exam.
+ASL offers Advanced Placement courses in Art History, Biology, Calculus AB and BC, Chemistry, Chinese Language, Computer Science A, Computer Science Principles, Environmental Science, European History, French Language, Human Geography, Macro- and Microeconomics, Music Theory, Physics 1, 2 and C, Psychology, Spanish Language, Spanish Literature, Statistics, Studio Art, and US History.
+The English department does not offer AP English courses but many students elect to take the AP English Language and Composition or AP English Literature and Composition exam.
+The English department offers a helpful lunchtime AP exam preparatory program in the second semester.

 The AP exam is an integral part of the AP course, and all enrolled students are required to take the AP exam.
-If students enrolled in an AP course do not take an AP exam, they are required to sit for an in-house final exam in that course, and the AP designation will be removed from their transcript.
+If students enrolled in an AP course do not take the AP exam, they are required to sit for an in-house final exam in that course, and the AP designation is removed from their transcript.